JessWhite88/InteractiveStoryGame_GWC2024/README.md

    - **Description:** Writer is responsible for creating and organizing the storyline of the interactive game.
 They ensure that the narrative is engaging and coherent.
     - **Skills:** Writing, creativity, organization.

-**NOTE: The Software Engineers and Quality Assurance Tester will be on the code pathway.
-The UX/UI Designer and Writer will be on the no-code pathway.
-The Project Manager will be involved in both pathways.*

 ## Project Overview

 In this project, you will: